ptitSeb/box64/README.md

 Because Box64 works by directly translating function calls from x86_64 to host system, the host system (the one Box64 is running on) needs to have 64-bit libraries.
 Box64 doesn't include any 64-bit <-> 32-bit translation.

-So understand that box64 will only runs 64-bit linux binaries.
-For 32-bit binaries, you need box86 (with all the multiarch or proot trickery it imply on 64-bit OS).
+So understand that box64 will only run 64-bit linux binaries.
+For 32-bit binaries, you need box86 (with all the multiarch or proot trickery it implies on a 64-bit OS).
 Note that many installer (mojo setup based) will fall back to "x86" when detecting ARM64 OS, and so will try to use box86 for the setup, even if an x86_64 version exist.
 You can hack your way around with a fake "uname" that return "x86_64" when the argument is "-m"

 ----